-(i) a clear statement of the problem(s) which the student proposes to address;
+(i) a clear statement of the problem(s) which you propose to address in your dissertation;

-(ii) an indication of the methods and/or techniques with which the student proposes to attack the problem(s) mentioned in (i).
+(ii) an indication of the methods and/or techniques with which you propose to attack the problem(s) mentioned in (i).

-During the initial part of of the exam (approximately 30-45 minutes), the candidate presents the proposal orally.
-The emphasis should be on the general framework of the proposal, relating it to major themes in the relevant research area, as opposed to presentation of a lot of technical detail.
-This part of the presentation will be open to anyone who wishes to attend.
+At the examination itself you will first give your presentation (approximately 30-45 minutes).
+The emphasis should be on the general framework of the proposed work, relating it to major themes in the relevant research area, as opposed to a presentation with a lot of technical detail.
+Essentially, you're showing that you are ready to do research in this area.
+This part of the examination will be open to anyone who wishes to attend.

-The "primary area of study" mentioned above includes material in previous courses that leads into the proposed research.
+After your oral presentation the general public will be allowed to ask questions, after which they will be excused from the examination.
+The committee will then proceed to question you about your proposal and the primary area of study.
+The entire exam will normally last about 60 to 90 minutes, but could well go longer.
+The "primary area of study" here includes material in previous courses that leads into the proposed research.
 For example, a candidate in ring theory can be questioned about other areas of algebra that are necessary to develop the subject matter of the proposal.
-The faculty will interpret to the candidate what "primary area of study" means in their context, well before the oral exam itself.
+The committee, through the Director, will give the you their intepretation of "primary area of study" approximately one week before the examination.

-After this period of questioning, the candidate will be excused, and the committee will determine if the candidate should be passed, failed, or requested to return at a later time for additional questions.
+After this period of questioning you will be excused and the committee will determine if you have passed or failed and are to return at a later time to answer additional questions.

 If after passing your candidacy exam you later change to a different dissertation topic entirely or change your adviser, then you will be required to take a new Candidacy Examination.